woocommerce/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 -   `shippingData`: This object contains all shipping related data (outside of status) - `shippingRates`, `shippingRatesLoading`, `selectedRates`, `setSelectedRates`, `isSelectingRate`, `shippingAddress`, `setShippingAddress`, and `needsShipping`.
 -   `billing`: This object contains everything related to billing - `billingData`, `cartTotal`, `currency`, `cartTotalItems`, `displayPricesIncludingTax`, `appliedCoupons`, `customerId`
 -   `eventRegistration`: This object contains all the checkout event emitter registration functions.
 These are functions the payment method can register observers on to interact with various points in the checkout flow (see [this doc](./checkout-flow-and-events.md) for more info).
 The following properties are available - `onCheckoutBeforeProcessing`, `onCheckoutAfterProcessingWithSuccess`, `onCheckoutAfterProcessingWithError`, `onPaymentProcessing`, `onShippingRateSuccess`, `onShippingRateFail`, `onShippingRateSelectSuccess`, `onShippingRateSelectFail`
 -   `components`: The properties on this object are exposed components that can be implemented by your payment method for various common interface elements used by payment methods.
-Currently the available components on this property are: `ValidationInputError` (a container for holding validation errors which typically you'll include after any inputs), and `CheckboxControl`(which is usually used for indicating to save the payment method). **Note: this last one is subject to change**
+Currently the available components on this property are: `ValidationInputError` (a container for holding validation errors which typically you'll include after any inputs), [`PaymentMethodLabel`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/e089ae17043fa525e8397d605f0f470959f2ae95/assets/js/payment-method-extensions/payment-methods/paypal/index.js#L37-L40) (use this component for the payment method label, including an optional icon)
 -   `setExpressPaymentError`: This function receives a string and allows express payment methods to set an error notice for the express payment area on demand.
 This can be necessary because some express payment method processing might happen outside of checkout events.

 ## Server Side Integration

-> **Note:** This portion of the doc is still in development and there could be changes to the API here.

 ### Processing Payment